danielmartin0/PlanetsLib/README.md

 We aim to *never make any breaking API changes* such that the library is safe to use.
 We sometimes deprecate APIs by removing them from the documentation, but they stay functional.

-# Notes for contributors

-* In your pull requests, please list your changes in changelog.txt to be included in the next release.
-Please also update `README.md` to add sections for your new functionality (even with only 'Documentation pending') and add yourself to the contributors list.
-* Contributions MUST be tested before a PR is made, ideally with multiple planets installed.
-* Feel free to use the file `todo.md`.

 # Player-facing features

 The primary intent of PlanetsLib is to be a library which provides opt-in functionality for other mods.
 However, a small number of mechanics-affecting or player-interface-affecting features have been added over time.
 These are listed below, player feedback on them is most welcome in [Discord](https://discord.gg/nFVqaPEk97).